srlefevre/zfs-repl/README.md

 Setup
 =====
-For those that pace in front of microwaves...
+For those that pace in front of microwave ovens...

 Install
 -------